tektoncd/pipeline/docs/tutorial.md

 tutorial-pipeline-run-1-build-skaffold-web-7jgjh   build-skaffold-web   4 hours ago   1 minute     Succeeded
 ```

-The `Succeded` status indicates that your `PipelineRun` completed without errors.
+The `Succeeded` status indicates that your `PipelineRun` completed without errors.
 You can also see the statuses of the individual `TaskRuns`.

 ## Running this tutorial locally